uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 We understand that everyone has differing preferences when it comes to development environments, so please feel free to use the development environment of your choice.
 Please be aware that our content has been developed using VSCode and a collection of extensions, so the greatest level of support can be provided by us to you if you choose to use our tooling.

 We are using Visual Studio Code (VSCode) for development with several extensions installed, listed below.
 The extensions are also in `.vscode/extensions.json` and should pop up as recommendations when you open this repository.
-We use VSCode for the productivity benefits related to local Anaconda environment management, git integration, and dynamic formatters and linting.
+We use VSCode for the productivity benefits related to local Conda environment management, git integration, and dynamic formatters and linting.
 Linting is provided by pre-commit hooks and in our Continuous Integration definitions.

 VSCode may be obtained from [Visual Studio Code](https://code.visualstudio.com/) and documentation is available at [VSCode: Docs](https://code.visualstudio.com/docs).
 The extensions should automatically show up as recommendations when opening the repo, or they can be downloaded using the VSCode Extensions menu (++ctrl+shift+x++ on Windows or ++command+shift+x++ on Mac).